-On the Windows guest, the first requirement is to install PuTTY, which provides the mechanism to forward the display data between the host (the Linux server) and guest (your Windows machine).
-If you don't already have PuTTY, download the PuTTY application from the PuTTY website and install it.
-I'd suggest using the full download package.
+The first requirement on the Windows guest is to install PuTTY, which provides the mechanism to forward the display data between the host (the Linux server) and guest (your Windows machine).

-No matter which GUI you use on your Linux host, GNOME or KDE, they both have what is termed a xdisplay manager that underlies the GUI portion of the display.
-It is a network protocol that was designed from the outset to allow items to be forwarded to whichever destination is required.
+No matter which GUI you use on your Linux host – GNOME or KDE – both have an xdisplay manager that underlies the GUI portion of the display.
+The xdisplay manager is a network protocol designed to allow items to be forwarded to whichever destination that’s required.

 ssh -X root@mylinuxhost